stavshamir/stavshamir/README.md

 ## Hi there, I'm Stav! :sunny:
-- :star: I am a tech lead and senior software developer who is passionate about writing software that helps people.
+- :star: I'm a passionate tech lead and senior software developer dedicated to crafting software that empowers and delights users.
-- :wrench: My main interest is backend development, but I also enjoy playing with frontend and devops from time to time.
+- :rocket: My primary focus lies in backend development, but I also enjoy wearing various hats, including DevOps, frontend, and product management.
-- :turtle: TDD enthusiast (but not ideologist).
+- :writing_hand: I'm committed to creating applications and architectures that are not only durable and scalable but also a joy to read and extend.
-- :books: I love learning and sharing knowledge!
+- :books: I find fulfillment in mentoring and teaching, valuing positive communication as a cornerstone of effective collaboration.

 ## Open Source :bulb:
-Creator of [Springwolf](https://springwolf.github.io/), an automated documentation library for async APIs built with Spring Boot.
+Creator of [Springwolf](https://springwolf.github.io/), an automated documentation library for event-driven applications built with Spring Boot:
+- :clap: Springwolf boasts a thriving community of more than 20 contributors world-wide.
+- :chart_with_upwards_trend: Springwolf has achieved a download count of over half a million.

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=springwolf&repo=springwolf-core&theme=dark)](https://github.com/springwolf/springwolf-core)